 2. Human Placental Lactogen (hPL)

 This hormone, also produced by the placenta, supports the nutrition of the fetus.
 It also helps stimulate milk glands in your breasts in preparation for breastfeeding.
 If you find your breasts leaking a little in the course of your pregnancy, you know what’s behind it.

 Progesterone is a hormone your body makes in the second half of your menstrual cycle.
-This hormone stimulates the thickening of your uterine walls in preparation for implantation of the fertilized egg.
+This hormone stimulates the thickening of your uterine walls in preparation for the implantation of the fertilized egg.
 It also helps keep the placenta in good working condition.

 Early Pregnancy Symptoms and Signs

 Women’s bodies react differently, so pregnancy experiences differ.
 That said, here are some early pregnancy symptoms to look out for.

 Remember that you may not have every one of these symptoms; you might only have a couple before learning you’re pregnant.

 This is one of the earliest symptoms of pregnancy and can be hard to deal with.
 You feel sickly, gag, or throw up at the slightest whiff of an “offensive” smell or for no apparent reason.
 It’s hard to believe your life will ever be normal again.

 What can you do to feel better?